 Marshmallow (Althea officinalis) -- the herb, not the white puffy confection roasted over a campfire -- has been used for more than 2,000 years as both a food and a medicine.
 The Romans, Chinese, Egyptians, and Syrians used marshmallow as a source of food, while the Arabs made poultices from its leaves and applied them to the skin to reduce inflammation.
 Both the root and leaves contain a gummy substance called mucilage.
 When mixed with water, it forms a slick gel that is used to coat the throat and stomach to reduce irritation.
 It is also applied topically to soothe chapped skin.

-Very few scientific studies have looked at the effects of marshmallow in humans.
+Few scientific studies have looked at the effects of marshmallow in humans.
 Most of its suggested uses come from a long history of use in traditional healing systems.
 However, one recent study confirmed that marshmallow preparations help soothe irritated mucous membranes.

 - Common cold/sore throat